subhh/libconnect/README.md

 Here is the german [Manual](doc/manual.pdf "Ausführliches Manual").

+Visit our git repository: https://github.com/subhh/libconnect

-## Changes in new Version 5.2.3
+## Changes in new Version 5.3.0

+    - Fixed XML-Error handling

+    - Tx_Libconnect_Resources_Private_Lib_Httppageconnection: constant port removed, now depends on URL

+    - Tx_Libconnect_Resources_Private_Lib_Xmlpageconnection: constant port removed, now depends on URL

+    - JQuery is now local and in a new version

-    - EZB: detail view: field "Preistyp Anmerkung" fixed for language english
+    - EZB:

+        - title history added

+            - It shows the zbd-id, the name and the issue date

+            - The values of the displayed journals as a css class named "ezb-detail-tithistory-active".

+        - getMoreDetails fixed

+    - DBIS: Fixed double double dot in locallang.xml

     Tested with: TYPO3 6.2, 8.7